prabalrai-git/Cloco-Artist-mgmt/Readme.md

 ## .env Setup Instructions

-1. The .env.example has the content; so create .env file in each directory i.e frontend & backend and past the content
+1. The .env.example in each directory has the key-value; so create .env file in each directory i.e frontend & backend and paste the content

 # To Run Backend Project